Redemption Day (film): Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 13% based on 23 reviews.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 14% based on 21 reviews, with an average rating of 3.5/10.
+Metacritic, which uses a weighted average, assigned the film a score of 22 out of 100, based on 5 critics, indicating "generally unfavorable".

 Joe Leydon of Variety gave it a negative review: "If 'Redemption Day' were any more generic, the first thing you'd see on screen would be a bar code in place of the opening credits."